martins87/contract-explorer/README.md

 ### Installing

-Run in the project directory:
+Clone the repository and run in the project directory:

 `npm install`